AtrCheema/AI4Water/README.md

 # dl4seq

 [![Build Status](https://travis-ci.com/AtrCheema/dl4seq.svg?branch=master)](https://travis-ci.com/AtrCheema/dl4seq)

 Different deep learning based architechtures for time series forecasting.

 The purpose of the repository is
 * compliment the functionality of keras by making pre and post processing easeier for time-series prediction problems
 * save, load/reload or build models from readable json file.
-* both of above functionalities should be available without complicating simple keras implementation
+* both of above functionalities should be available without complicating simple keras implementation.
+* It should be possible to overwrite/customize any of the functionality of the dl4seq's `Model` by subclassing the `Model`.
+So at the highest level you just need to initiate the `Model`, and then need `build`, `train`, `predict` and `view_model` methods of `Model` class but you can go as lower as you could go with tensorflow/keras.

-This repo provides a framework to build layered models using python dictionary and with several helper tools which fasten the process of  modeling time-series forcasting.
+This repository provides a framework to build layered models using python dictionary and with several helper tools which fasten the process of  modeling time-series forcasting.
 The purpose is to cut the time to write boiler plate code in developing deep learning based models.